-The service operations performed by all partners individually.
+The service operations are performed by the user of the model individually.
 Each partner developed autonomously the steps of their pilot based on the special characteristics of their territories and their local green and smart mobility eco-systems.
 These steps applied locally, and through pilot testing experience and evaluation of results have been identified and chosen as appropriate for the SMEs that are active in the green and smart mobility.